 Each day we had to pass the Boston Public Library.
-Stephen pointed it out to me and said that it would be good to go exploring the library on the next day while he was at work.
+Stephen pointed it out to me and said that it would be good to go exploring the library the next day while he was at work.
 Stunning place!
-I used my iPhone for pics the first day and then took my dSLR back on another day.
+I used my iPhone for pics the first day and then took my DSLR back on another day.
 I wanted to snap pics all day!
 So much to see and capture!

 The quote on the side of the library building read,

 “The Commonwealth requires the education of the people as the safeguard of order and liberty.”

 I am sure all of you teachers and educators out there agree with that 100%!

 Also, be sure to notice the tall modern-day building peaking in the background.
 The old with the new.

 The entrance of the library was stunning.
 After passing through security, visitors are greeted with a beautiful inlaid tile ceiling.
 Some of the tiles are probably only about an inch wide!
 I am sure these tiles didn’t not come in sheets like they do today.
 The craftsmanship was stunning!